-The District's budget for next year is relatively similar to the most recent year's actual expenses with the exception of changes to capital outlay.
+The District's budget for next year is comparable to the most recent year's actual expenses with the exception of changes to capital outlay and related grants.
 Capital outlay depends on financing and grants.
 No changes in budgeted tax revenues have been made for the next fiscal year.
 The tax rates are set to reach the same budgeted revenues.